ibm-cloud-docs/discovery-data/nlu.md

 ## Entities
 {: #nlu-entities}

-Identifies entities. *Entities* are terms that typically represent proper nouns such as people, cities, and organizations that are mentioned in the data collection. {{site.data.keyword.discoveryshort}} can recognize entities that are part of an entity type system that is defined by the {{site.data.keyword.nlushort}} service.
-For more information, see [Entities Version 2](/docs/natural-language-understanding?topic=natural-language-understanding-entity-types-version-2){: external}.
+Identifies entities. *Entities* are terms that typically represent proper nouns such as people, cities, and organizations that are mentioned in the data collection. {{site.data.keyword.discoveryshort}} can recognize entities that are part of an entity type system that is defined by the Watson Natural Language Processing (NLP) service.

+The Watson NLP entity extractor service that is used by Discovery is called the *NLU type system*.
+The name originates from the fact that the type system is used by the Watson Natural Language Understanding (NLU) service in addition to the Watson Discovery service.
+However, it is the Watson NLP implementation of the type system that is used directly by Discovery, not the Watson NLU implementation.
+As a result, the two implementations can produce different results.
+To get a general idea of the types of entities that are recognized by the service, see [Entities v2](/docs/natural-language-understanding?topic=natural-language-understanding-entity-types-version-2){: external}.
+{: note}

 For Premium plan {{site.data.keyword.cloud_notm}} instances that were created before 2 June 2021 and Discovery for {{site.data.keyword.icp4dfull_notm}} 2.x deployments, version 1 of the {{site.data.keyword.nlushort}} Entities type system is used by the Entities enrichment for English and Korean collections.
 For example, any English or Korean collections that were added to Document Retrieval projects had Entities v1 applied to them automatically.
 These collections continue to use the Entities v1 legacy enrichment, but it is not listed in the Enrichments page.
 If you want to switch to using Entities v2, apply the Entities v2 enrichment to the collection.
 Only one version of the Entities enrichment can be applied to a collection at one time.
 When you apply the v2 enrichment, the legacy enrichment is disabled automatically.
 {: note}